paulErdos/Astrovisualization/README.md

 		  data.
 		* But
 		* If there's an OBVIOUS way to do feature discovery, try it.
-		  But beware the Collatz conjecture.
+		  But remember the mathematicians that wasted careers on the Collatz conjecture.
 Don't get stuck.
 		* But calculate a bunch of stuff.
 Joel told me a few things.
-		* I probably wrote this down.
-		* God this medication is nice.
+		  It's in my notes somewhere.
+		* At very least do some supervised learning.
+Like train on known relations and have the program determine something like a correlation threshold.
+Then do combinatorial analysis on everything measurable and have the program hand to us all the linear relationships in term of what we search for.
+		* But if possible... automatic feature discovery would be cool.
+I wonder if you can know that you've derived everything you can from a sufficiently large finite dataset.

 	* Web Data / Halo Catalog Association
-		* Didn't Doug do something with this?
-		* This is definitely where I'm trailing.
+		* Import notes

 	* General Astro
 		* Talk to Joel about special relativity